South Africa (Working for Wetlands)

 Summary

 South African government-funded wetland rehabilitation projects carried out by vulnerable social groups.
-This is borderline Government-led programme aiming at the provision of wetland services.
-In theory the private sector will be approach to become an active participant, but until now it is Government led.
+This is a borderline Government-led programme aiming at the provision of wetland services.
+In theory the private sector will be approached to become an active participant, but until now it is Government-led.

 Maturity of the initiative